Davispc10/test-frontend/readme.md

 # THE MARVEL BOOK! :superhero:

-This app uses de Marvel API to search for heroes informations, like image, description and comics info
+This app uses the Marvel API to search for heroes informations, like image, description and comics info.

 ## Feats :star2:

 - Pagination to loop through all heroes.
-- Hero card, with detailed infos.
+- Hero card, with detailed info.
 - Ability to search for heroes by the name.
-- Ability to see comic image preview.
+- Ability to see comic image cover.

 ## Tools :hammer_and_wrench: